Connecting with Teen Parents in Albany

 In September 2020, the Southern Black Girls and Women’s Consortium (SBGWC) kicked off a 10-year fundraising initiative to financially empower goals of Southern Black girls and women in the United States through the Black Girls Dream Fund.
 Powered by four Southern-based organizations led by Black women: TruthSpeaks Consulting, Black Belt Community Foundation, Appalachian Community Fund, and Fund for Southern Communities, and informed by research conducted by SBGWC through listening sessions with hundreds of Black girls and women throughout the South, funding was used to advance programs like CIS Teen Journey, who was granted $25,000 in December 2021 to expand and sustain supports for teen parents in Albany throughout the new year.

-said LaTosha Brown, founder of TruthSpeaks Consulting, based in Atlanta, Ga.
+“We are radically reimagining how to support Black women and girls in the South,” said LaTosha Brown, founder of TruthSpeaks Consulting, based in Atlanta, Ga.
 “Through this new initiative, spearheaded by Black women for Black girls and women, we are breaking the traditional philanthropic model to develop a new approach to fundraising that centers our voices and allows us to play a leading role in shaping our own destiny.
 This is vision and self-determination in action because if we change the future of the Black girl in the South, we change the South.”